Pirkoa/Impress-it/README.md

 Version 0.0.3 (05/03/2016):
 Changelog :
 - Adding documentation
-- Adding new cosntructor (you can chose your own Font settings)
+- Adding new constructor (you can chose your own Font settings)

 Version 0.0.2 (24/02/2016):
 Changelog :